 Once your sample has been tested, a medical provider will reach out to discuss your results and next steps.

 Negative result: The lab did not detect high-risk HPV strains, so your risk of developing cervical cancer is extremely low.
-No additional screening is needed for 3 years.
+No additional screening is needed for 3 years for women over 30.
+If you are under 30 it is still recommended that you get a pap smear every 3 years.
 Positive result: This means the lab detected one or more high-risk strains of HPV.
 This is not a cancer diagnosis.
 It just means you are at a higher likelihood of getting cervical cancer.
 We advise following up in person with your women’s healthcare provider for routine monitoring and testing.

 be proactive, stay safe